birkenkrahe/mod482/diary.md

 material was complex - not just the concepts but also the different tools and the continuous topic switching - but you stayed the course!

+I'll learn to use the Schoology gradebook (unless Schoology disappears, but then something else will follow)!

 Someone didn't think an essay was appropriate as a final assignment.
 I may have to rethink this.
 However, being able to